Bourail: Geography

 With a density of 6 inhabitants / km ², Bourail has a mix rural and town life.

 Climate

-Bourail has a tropical monsoon climate (Köppen climate classification Am).
+Bourail has a tropical savanna climate (Köppen climate classification Aw).
 The average annual temperature in Bourail is 22.9 C. The average annual rainfall is 1167.6 mm with March as the wettest month.
 The temperatures are highest on average in February, at around 26.6 C, and lowest in July, at around 19.1 C. The highest temperature ever recorded in Bourail was 38.0 C on 17 February 1980; the coldest temperature ever recorded was 2.3 C on 17 June 1965.